Home » *UPDATE* Kiera Bergman, 19, Missing From Phoenix In 2018

 “I told them I would not like a lie detector test because, ‘One, they are not admissible in court, and two, whatever you guys gather from that is basically your interpretation on my feelings,'” Clark added.
 “So I didn’t want [investigators] to pretty much gather [their] conclusions off of something that is not guaranteed.”

 Meanwhile, Clark was later arrested on identity theft and forgery charges after police searched his vehicle and found “numerous items with personal identifying information of others, as well as items of forgery, were located.”
-He’s facing 20 various charges and is being held on $25,000 bond.
+He’s facing 20 various charges and is being held on a $25,000 bond.

 Four days ago, Clark made a lengthy post on Instagram speaking on his relationship with Kiera and the accusations set against him.